-- 1. Submit a Reliance Request to the HRPO - a.
-This request form will elicit the information necessary for the HRPO to determine if the sIRB request is appropriate and also to confirm whether the Columbia University IRB will serve as the sIRB - b.
-The following information will be solicited: - 1) Name and title of PI

-- 2) Name of contact person on research team - 3) Grant Title - 4) Whether or not this application is for a single study, multiple studies, or a network/consortium that will design and/or conduct several studies - 5) A summary of the proposed study(ies) covered in the grant application - 6) An explanation of what role(s) Columbia University will serve in this research (e.g., Lead Site, Data Coordinating Center, Clinical Coordination Center, Repository, Research Site, etc.) - 7) Confirmation of which IRB is proposed to serve as the sIRB (Columbia University IRB or other); if other, provide a rationale for why Columbia University, if the Lead Site, should consider ceding this responsibility - 8) List of all research sites - 9) Projected length of study (how many years the study will be open in any capacity) - 10) Any other information that you think is relevant that the HRPO should be aware of to consider this request.
-If this application is for a Delayed Onset, this should be included11) Grant deadline - c.
+- 1. Submit a Reliance Request Form to the HRPO - This request form will elicit the information necessary for the HRPO to determine if the sIRB request is appropriate and also to confirm whether the Columbia University IRB will serve as the sIRB - b.
+The following information will be solicited: - 1) Name and title of PI - 2) Name of contact person on research team - 3) Grant Title - 4) Whether or not this application is for a single study, multiple studies, or a network/consortium that will design and/or conduct several studies - 5) A summary of the proposed study(ies) covered in the grant application - 6) An explanation of what role(s) Columbia University will serve in this research (e.g., Lead Site, Data Coordinating Center, Clinical Coordination Center, Repository, Research Site, etc.) - 7) Confirmation of which IRB is proposed to serve as the sIRB (Columbia University IRB or other); if other, provide a rationale for why Columbia University, if the Lead Site, should consider ceding this responsibility - 8) List of all research sites - 9) Projected length of study (how many years the study will be open in any capacity) - 10) Any other information that you think is relevant that the HRPO should be aware of to consider this request.
+If this application is for a Delayed Onset, this should be included - 11) Grant deadline - c.
 A copy of or hyperlink to the Funding Opportunity Announcement should be included - d.
 Upon submission of the Reliance Request, you will receive a reference number for the form and instructions for re-submitting an updated form if the application is funded - 2.
-The HRPO will consider the request and will make every effort to respond within 5 business days - a.
+The HRPO will consider the request and will make every effort to respond within 5 business days

+- a.
 If the request is denied, the rationale for this determination will be provided - b.
-If the request is approved, the HRPO will provide a Letter of Support - 1) This letter will address some of the items that are required to be included in the grant application's sIRB Plan - c.
-Information on what to include in the budget for sIRB costs will be provided at this time - 3.
-Once the Letter of Support is received, the Lead PI and their team will need to work with each of the other research sites to confirm their agreement to rely on the proposed sIRB - a.
-In many situations, this commitment will be provided by the collaborating site's IRB Office - 4.
-The HRPO and SPA have developed standard language to address the remainder of the items required to be covered in the sIRB Plan for when Columbia is the applicant organization [This language can be found below]
+If the request is approved, the HRPO will provide a Letter of Support - 1) This letter will include support for the research and a proposed sIRB plan - c.
+Information on what to include in the budget for sIRB costs will be provided at this time to the PI, by the HRPO - 3.
+Once the Letter of Support is received, the grant PI and their team will need to work with each of the other research sites to confirm their agreement to rely on the proposed sIRB - a.
+In many situations, this confirmation will be provided by the collaborating site's IRB Office - 4.
+When the NIH Policy was initially released, it required that the grant application include a sIRB plan.
+The HRPO and SPA developed standard language to be covered in the sIRB Plan for when Columbia is the applicant organization.
+Although the inclusion of a sIRB plan is no longer required, use of this language to prepare a sIRB plan that will be maintained by the grant PI is recommended.

-After the Notice of Grant Award (NOA) is received:
+After a Just in Time (JIT) Notice is received: